platformsh/platformsh-docs/src/administration/integrations/notifications.md

 platform integration:update abcdefghijklm --recipients you@example.com
 ```

-The following `recipients` values are available:
+The `recipients` field may be any valid email address, or one of the following special values.

 * `#admins` maps to all project admins and up.
 * `#viewers` maps to everyone with access to the project.